 Let’s look back to May of 2016.
 This is when I finally bit the bullet and chose to actually pay for some essential tools because our small blog, even though it hadn’t gone viral yet, was growing subscribers of 10-20 a day.

-Our email list (which you can join here) was growing at a rate that had me realizing “Hey, I might run out of room soon” on my free plan from MailChimp and in probably a month or two – I will.
+Our email list was growing at a rate that had me realizing “Hey, I might run out of room soon” on my free plan from MailChimp and in probably a month or two – I will.

-Since things were growing pretty well in May organically and Ivory Mix was gaining some traction, I felt I needed to step up my 2016 game plan and start paying for a few new tools to handle all the growth and hopefully take something off my plate and automate it.
+Since things were growing pretty well in organically in May of 2016 and Ivory Mix was gaining some traction, I felt I needed to step up my 2016 game plan and start paying for a few new tools to handle all the growth and hopefully take something off my plate and automate it.

 The first strategic blogging tool I purchased (besides a domain and hosting) was the one essential tool that I believe helped us make this small blog go viral.